Healthcare-associated Staphylococcus aureus bloodstream infections (HA-SABSI) per 10,000 occupied bed-days

 Commentary

-EMHS participates in a state-wide surveillance program and has robust processes in place that involve the review of all cases of HA-SABSI by infection control specialists and treating clinicians.
-These processes are designed to identify the factors that contributed to the individual cases and closely monitor infection rates.
+EMHS participates in a state-wide surveillance program and has established thorough processes for reviewing all cases of healthcare-associated Staphylococcus aureus bloodstream infections (HA-SABSI).
+Infection control specialists and treating clinicians work together to identify the factors contributing to each case and closely monitor infection rates.

 Contributing sites: Armadale/Kelmscott District Memorial Hospital, Bentley Hospital, Kalamunda Hospital, Royal Perth Bentley Group Transitional Care Unit (Bidi Wungen Kaat Centre), Royal Perth Hospital